ctuffli/smart/README.md

 ### Protocol Specific Notes
 * __ATA__ : The attribute and values follow the 'standard'.
 The log page is the Feature value used in ATA command.
 Thus, the default page is 0xd0 (a.k.a SMART Read Data).
 * __NVMe__ : The Log Page is the SMART / Health Information LID value in the Get Log Page command (i.e. 0x2).
 The attribute ID is the byte offset within this page.
 * __SCSI__ : The Log Page ID is the Page Code value in the Mode Sense command.
-The attribute ID is the byte offset within this page.
+The attribute ID is the parameter code defined by this page (e.g. 0 in the Write Error Counters log page is 'Errors corrected without substantial delay').
 The values will depend on the Page Codes supported by a drive.